garrettgman/garrettgman.github.io/science.md

                 4. Quantum Weirdness
                 5. String theory?

     8. In our case, any data we collect will verify our hypothesis.
-        This law was discovered by Galileo 500 years ago, and every experiment since then has found that it is approximately true.
+Our law was discovered by Galileo 500 years ago, and every experiment since then has found that it is approximately true.

 ------------------------------------------------------------------------